 Wrapping up this list of things to do in Port Douglas is a fitting sunset activity that you probably wouldn't expect to see in Queensland!

-This Junk-style sailing vessel operates "Shaolin Sunset Sail" trips in Port Douglas almost every night.
+This Junk-style sailing vessel operates "Shaolin Sunset Sail" trips in Port Douglas almost every night for just $70.
 It's perhaps one of the most unique attractions in Port Douglas but one that is very popular!

 Book: Shaolin Sunset Sail